McSinyx/ipppi/source/solution/design-elements.rst

 ^^^^^^^^^^^^^^^^^^^^

 Authentication UI (from Application)
+   Interface for maintainers/contributors to initate login/register

 Authentication Management (from Application)
+   Allow or disallow login/register request

 Authentication (from Business Services)
+   Containing account's information for manintainer/contributors to login/register

 Proposal UI (from Application)
+   Interface for contributor's proposal for packages

 Proposal Management (from Business Services)
+   Managing proposal from contributors for either accept or dismiss

 Package Index (from Business Services)
+   Handling package

 External System Interfaces (from Middleware)
+   Interface for IDFS for downloading files